PlatinumFoxTail/AlgorithmsAI/documents/specifications.md

 # Specifications

-This document specifies the Datastructures and Algorithms Lab course in period III 2024.
+This document specifies the Algorithms and Artificial Intelligence Lab course in period III 2024.
 The course is part of Computer Science (B.Sc.) studies at University of Helsinki.

 ## Topic